 “She was in the same grade, and I had English and World History with her.
-She was pretty; slender with straight blonde hair, blue-eyed, but quiet.
+She was pretty; slender with straight blonde hair, gray-green-eyed, but quiet.
 I guess it was to be expected… being new to my school and all.”

 I could tell Beta was trying not to listen.

 “After about a month—early October—she seemed friendlier but still not outgoing.
 She had an air about her… the way she moved and carried herself.
 She didn’t seem awkward being at a new school, and around new people.
 Just quiet.
 Sometimes she’d be in the parking lot after school, snow flurries—winter came early that year—in the air as she stood and stared at people.
 When your eyes met hers, she was looking deeper into you than you could ever into her.
 One of my friends, Josh, talked about asking her out.
 And he did.
-I had to work at Piggly Wiggly Friday night.
+I had to work at Piggly Wiggly that Friday night.
 So, I didn’t spot him and her as I would when guys and girls made the rounds where we all hung out and cruised down Central Avenue from Burger Shef all the way downtown to the fountain and back.”